Details About the Investments

 2. Lift the Midwest

 In 2018 we received a $50,000 match from the Movement Voter Project and we invested that money in some high powered, under resourced groups in a part of the country where a lot of people who voted for Obama stayed home in 2016.
 Airlift helped five heroic midwestern groups make urgent repairs to the old blue wall that crumbled in 2016.
-Lo and behold, the Midwest is back!
+In 2018 the Midwest came roaring back!
 In Michigan and Wisconsin, Republicans lost every single statewide office.
-That was true in Pennsylvania too, where we will be adding a group soon.
+That was true in Pennsylvania too, which we are making an honorary member of the Midwest, and where we are adding two new groups.

 Barely a year old, Milwaukee BLOC works in the most incarcerated zip code in the U.S. and delivers votes in neighborhoods the pros gave up on a long time ago.
 In a governor’s race decided by 30,000 votes, BLOC talked to 14,000 voters, helping Tony Evers win Milwaukee by 78%.
+They also talked to thousands of voters helping to elect Earnell Lucas as Milwaukee sheriff and Rebecca Dallet to the state supreme court.
 Led by visionary organizer Angela Lang, BLOC calls canvassers “ambassadors,” runs silent canvasses where candidates just come to listen, and educates staff with a civics version of Jeopardy created by one of their organizers.
 Now they want to keep their ambassadors engaged as BLOC captains, some of whom want to run for office in 2020.

 3. Voter Motor

-The Voter Motor fund supports 5 local voting rights groups in Florida, Georgia, North Carolina, Virginia and Texas.
-These amazing organizations are successfully fighting off voter suppression measures and right-wing attacks seem to make them stronger.
-They are pushing hard to restore the vote for 1.6 million ex-felons in Florida, and in Georgia the former head of the group we’re investing in, Stacey Abrams, is running a strong campaign for Governor.
+The Voter Motor fund supports 6 voting rights groups in Florida, Georgia, Virginia and Texas.
+These amazing organizations are fighting off waves of voter suppression measures, and right-wing attacks seem to make them stronger.
+They succeeded in restoring voting rights for 1.4 million ex-felons in Florida, increased early youth voting in Texas by 500%, and were way ahead of schedule in narrowing giant perennial vote gaps in Georgia and Texas.
+They also won a ton of down ballot victories.

 New Virginia Majority